justincbagley/GaussClust/README.md

 **What's new in GaussClust?**

 While GaussClust is just passing its initial development stages, I have recently updated this software in several ways.
 Some recent edits are listed below.
+- April 29, 2017 - Fixed issue in GaussClust that broke bgmmSensTest when running with -b option >0.
-- April 2017 - Fixed GaussClust so that belief-based GMM and soft-label GMM analyses are available as (working) options under the -b flag; updated to v0.1.1; prepped new release.
+- April 28, 2017 - Fixed GaussClust so that belief-based GMM and soft-label GMM analyses are available as (working) options under the -b flag; updated to v0.1.1; prepped new release.
-- As of January 2017 - GaussClust now uses the 'metaMDS' function available in the [vegan](https://cran.r-project.org/web/packages/vegan/index.html) package to conduct NMDS, rather than using 'isoMDS' through labdsv (which turned out to be slightly problematic).
+- January 2017 - GaussClust now uses the 'metaMDS' function available in the [vegan](https://cran.r-project.org/web/packages/vegan/index.html) package to conduct NMDS, rather than using 'isoMDS' through labdsv (which turned out to be slightly problematic).

 **See the [TODO list](https://github.com/justincbagley/GaussClust#todo-list) below for other ways I am seeking to improve the software. _If it interests you, feel free to jump in and help with development!!_ :memo::+1:**